 Winter Light Fair

-The annual Winter Light Fair, usually held on the first Saturday in December, is one of the highlights of the year for the school community.
+The annual Winter Light Fair, usually held on the second Saturday in December, is one of the highlights of the year for the school community.
 The array of music, crafts, and magical scenes makes this an extraordinary event for children and parents alike.
 During the late fall, workshops that are open to all are held to prepare the special crafts inspired by the Waldorf pedagogy.
 Friendships are made, new skills are discovered and the social life of the school community is fostered.
 Talents are shared and there are opportunities to learn stitchery, doll making, candle dipping, etc.